banner of finescrollsaw website: head of medusa

 6. Joubert-Tiersot fretwork patterns catalogue, Paris, France, 1924.

-This series of fretwork designs was founded in 1865 by A. Tiersot.
-The name changed to Joubert-Tiersot some time later.
-The offices were located at 35, Avenue de la République in Paris, France, and the patterns were sold by E. Jacquot, at 30, rue Turbigo, also in Paris.
-The collection grew to become the best in France, with a large number of very artistic designs.
+This series of fretwork designs was established in 1865 by A. Tiersot.
+The name was later changed to Joubert-Tiersot.
+The company's offices were located at 35, Avenue de la République in Paris, and the patterns were sold by E. Jacquot at 30, rue Turbigo, also in Paris.
+The collection grew to become the most prestigious in France, featuring a wide array of highly artistic designs.

 The catalogue presented here is the 15th edition, and dates back to 1924.
 This catalogue includes most of the patterns that appeared under this firm.